aiman-al-masoud/water-tank/README.md

 # Water Tank

-Controlling a toy water tank's water level using an ultrasound sensor.
+Controlling a toy water tank's water level using an ultrasound sensor and 2 pumps.